IBMDeveloperBNL/java-serverless-quicklab/README.md

 	}
 	```

-	**Note:** Functions execute in asynchronous mode by default, you can also use the tag `--blocking` explicitly invoke a function in asynchronous mode.
+	**Note:** Functions execute in asynchronous mode by default, you can also use the tag `--blocking` to explicitly invoke a function and then wait for it to complete.

 ### Viewing Function Invocation Information